ellingworthl/EWD_Assign2_WebAPI.v2/README.md

 ### Assignment 2 - extension of ReactJS SPA App from Assignment 1
  + Events
- Persistent data from API (JSON file) listed on Events screen Ability to add an event using Round, Venue and Date fields (data saved to local storage) Ability to edit an event (data saved to local storage) Ability to delete an event (data removed from local storage) Ability to cancel changes applied to restore/revert to original event data (no update saved to local storage)
+ Persistent data from API (JSON file) listed on Events screen Ability to add an event using Round, Venue and Date fields (data saved to local storage).
+ Ability to edit an event (data saved to local storage) Ability to delete an event (data removed from local storage) Ability to cancel changes applied to restore/revert to original event data (no update saved to local storage)